-Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.
+Conscious Eating is one of the fastest ways to overcome stress eating.

-A benefit is that the skills you learn are transferable to many challenges in life, not only emotional eating.
+When you learn emotional mastery tools, they’re transferable to many challenges in life, not only to overcome stress eating.

-Keep in mind that we’re talking about a mindset-transformational shift in your relationship with yourself.
+Remember that this is a mindset-transformational shift in your relationship with yourself.

-Our working definition of mindset is the way you think about things, or your ‘frame of mind’ as well as the way in which your thoughts shape your actions.
+Mindset is how you think about things, or your ‘frame of mind’ and how your thoughts shape your actions.
 It’s more than simply differentiating between a pessimistic (glass half empty) or optimistic (glass half full) point of view.

-This isn’t a ‘think differently and your behavior will change’ approach to emotional eating.
+This isn’t a ‘think differently and your behavior will change’ approach to stress eating.

-It is working with yourself toward a goal or value or belief—whatever word fits best for you—and knowing that you can create the necessary conditions to achieve your goal and live in harmony with your values.
+It is working with yourself toward a goal, value, or belief—whatever word fits best for you—and knowing that you can create what you need to achieve your goal and live in harmony with your values.

-A mindset shift is embodied and takes into account your full experience as a person in making change; mind, body and heart.
+A mindset shift considers your entire experience as a person making change, mind, body and heart so you can overcome stress eating for good!

 Becoming a Conscious Eater is learning to reshape how you care for yourself.

-It is forward thinking and growth producing.
+Conscious Eating is forward-thinking and growth-enhancing.
 You are learning to do things differently.
-Learning how to stop, listen, identify and live with compassion and kindness for you!
+Learn how to stop, listen, identify, and live with compassion and kindness!

-The most time consuming part of change is when you’re preparing to make a change, but you’re not quite there yet.
+The most time-consuming part of change is when you’re preparing to make a change but are not quite ready yet.

-Small changes over time, bit by bit, adjusting to the newness, and continuing to move forward is effective.
-Being mindful of what’s working and what’s not and then making adjustments.
+Small changes, bit by bit, adjusting to the newness, and continuing to move forward are effective.
+You are being mindful of what’s working and what’s not and then making adjustments.
 Use the experience, both good and challenging, to help you know which way to go.

-When you’re able to use your time to learn about what will be lasting change it is worth the investment.
+When you can use your time to learn about what you want, it is worth investing your time and energy.

-The good news is that when you stop, identify your needs, and listen to yourself, with kindness and compassion, you are much further along in the process of living in peace.
+The good news is that when you stop, identify your needs, and listen to yourself with kindness and compassion, you are much further along in overcoming stress, eating for good.

-4 Conscious Eating skills to stop emotional eating.
+4 Conscious Eating skills to overcome stress eating.

-An easy way to remember this process is SILK; Stop, Identify, Listen, and all of this with Kindness in your heart.
-Here’s the framework for it to happen:
+SILK is an easy way to remember this process: Stop, Identify, Listen, and do all this with kindness in your heart.
+Here’s the framework for it to happen –

-Mindlessness keeps your attention on the surface, manipulating the food in an attempt to have a better relationship with yourself.
+This surface-level attention keeps the focus on food rather than your relationship with it.
+It’s manipulating the food to have a better relationship with yourself.

 This feeds the problem.

-The way out is to take the unpopular risk to shift your focus to your relationship with you and away from the food.
+The way out is to risk shifting your focus to your relationship with yourself and away from the food.

-When you stop, you give yourself the space to consider other options.
+When you stop, you give yourself the space to consider other options when you overcome stress eating.

 The opportunity you open yourself to is growth.
-This is where a shift in mindset takes hold for your well-being.
+This is where a shift in mindset takes hold for your well-being – when you give yourself time and space to make conscious choices.

 Your challenge is to ask yourself if you are physically hungry and if so, what is my body asking me for right now?

-The next question to ask yourself is: what do you emotionally need right now?
+The next question to ask yourself is – what do I emotionally need right now?

 It may be that you don’t need food at all.
 You may need sleep, rest, friendship, love, space, quiet, movement, etc.

-And finally, ask what you need mind, body and heart right now.
+And finally, ask yourself what you need for your mind, body, and heart to feel content.

-You probably won’t be very confident in your answers in the beginning.
+You might not be very confident in your answers at the beginning.
 That’s OK!

-Remember, this is a process of moving away from someone else’s ideals and moving toward your own self-knowledge, your unique relationship with yourself.
+Remember, this is moving away from someone else’s ideals and toward your self-knowledge for your unique relationship with yourself.

 SILK – Identify

-One of the first questions I ask the people I work with is, what are your needs?
-I would guess that 99 percent of the time they know that I’m not asking about food and shelter or even to change their body or behaviors in some way.
+One of the first questions I ask the people I work with is your needs.
+I would guess that 99 percent of the time, they know that I’m not asking about food and shelter or even to change their body or behaviors in some way.

-I know this because more often than not, they will look me in the eye and tears will well up with the profound knowledge that there is something missing.
+I know this because, more often than not, they will look me in the eye and tears will well up with the knowledge that something is missing.

-There is a deep longing for growth that has stalled in the quest for a different body, as if that will bring happiness.
+A deep longing for growth has stalled in the quest for a different body as if that’s a guarantee of happiness.

-At some point you’ll stop and take a breath and allow yourself to clearly look at your life and know that it’s not totally about your body.
+When you stop, take a breath, and allow yourself to look at your life and know that it’s not totally about your body, you have a realistic opportunity to overcome stress eating.

 One of the most convenient times to do this is while eating.